 • easy to interact with C API

-• if store byte data, choose bytes or bytearray instead!
+• if storing byte data, consider bytes or bytearray instead!

 >>> import array